 So I would advise you to call your Canadian company to see what kind of coverage they will provide you in the US.
 Then, be very clear with your US insurance person that you have Canadian plates – and see if there is an issue with that in your state.

-If you’re looking for more information or experience from other expats that have tried to import their car from Canada to the USA, you can check out the comments in this thread on tips for moving from Canada to the USA.
-Good luck!
+If you’re looking for more information or experience from other expats that have tried to import their car from Canada to the USA, you can check out the comments in this thread and read my post on tips for moving from Canada to the USA.

 What was your experience in importing your car from Canada to the USA?